ballerina-attic/docs-ballerina-vscode-extension/en/docs/build-and-run/build-jar.md

-# Build executable jar file
+# Build the executable JAR file

-Follow the steps below to create a executable jar file to deploy.
+Follow the steps below to create an executable JAR file to deploy.

 1. Click **View** in the menu bar of the editor, and click **Command Palette**.